rmaxi-me/cpp-template/README.md

 ## How

 * Click on the big green `Use this template` button
-  * *Make sure you tick the `Include all branches` checkbox if you want the conan template!*
 * You can search for `template:` through files to access main code parts to change depending on your project
 * Remove what you don't like
 * Add stuff you like